GrantBirki/git-diff-action/README.md

-# git-diff 🧭
+# git-diff 📃

-A GitHub Action for gathering the `git diff` of a pull request in JSON format
+A GitHub Action for gathering the `git diff` of a pull request in JSON format or standard `git diff` format

 ## About 💡